pepov/k8sblog/_posts/2022-12-14-vcluster-in-rancher-mit-crossplane-en.md

 * Installed [Crossplane Helm provider and crossplane cli](https://gist.github.com/eumel8/c08a17fd259c98f6de832bdcdf87a263#file-00_vcluster_crossplane-md)

 # Composition

 With a [Crossplane Composition](https://gist.github.com/eumel8/c08a17fd259c98f6de832bdcdf87a263#file-01_composition-yaml) we describe, what should happen if one of our new own resources are created.
 It's the Crossplane Helm provider, so we define two Helm charts and apply required values.
 Under circumstances this values should defined in the resource defintion.
 On the other hand we have a central way to configure chart versions and repo.
 The first Helm chart will deploy the vcluster.
 It's the normal official thing.
 The [second chart](https://github.com/mcsps/helm-charts/tree/master/charts/rancher-cluster) is basically a batch job to import the vcluster into Rancher.
-For this we need the Rancher URL and the API admin token
+For this we need the Rancher URL and the API admin token.

 # CompositeResourceDefinition